 2015 BMW i8, 2013 Frankfurt Auto Show

-Froelich has indicated twice in the past that combining the i8's aluminum and carbon fiber underpinnings with a powerful powertrain made a lot of sense, and that's exactly what we got with the Vision M Next.
+Froehlich has indicated twice in the past that combining the i8's aluminum and carbon fiber underpinnings with a powerful powertrain made a lot of sense, and that's exactly what we got with the Vision M Next.

 The striking concept ditched the i8's inline-3 and single electric motor for an inline-4 and twin electric motors.
 The combination was claimed by BMW to deliver 600 horsepower, or enough for 0-62 mph acceleration in 3.0 seconds and a top speed of 186 mph.

-In his interview with Car Sales, Froelich indicated that BMW looked at a battery-electric sports car but decided against it as the battery would make the car too heavy.
+In his interview with Car Sales, Froehlich indicated that BMW looked at a battery-electric sports car but decided against it as the battery would make the car too heavy.
 He said an electric sports car would weigh approximately 4,850 pounds, which means it could perform well in acceleration tests but poorly on the racetrack.

 “Being fast is not only about longitudinal acceleration,” he said.
 “That part is easy.”

 By going with a plug-in hybrid powertrain, BMW will be able to keep weight down to a more reasonable level.
-The automaker targeted a weight of 3,750 pounds for the Vision M Next concept but actually came in a lot lower, according to Froelich.
+The automaker targeted a weight of 3,750 pounds for the Vision M Next concept but actually came in a lot lower, according to Froehlich.